Shantanu66/RealityConjurer/README.md

 It has a built in sketch pad interface and a easy to use UI.
-It basically uses a GAN nueral network/model called pix2pix algorithm.Pix2Pix algorithm basically generates a mapping of one image to another using a refernce image It basicaaly trains the model to generate the image using the refernce image. to give the final output image of the given sketch
+It basically uses a GAN nueral network/model called pix2pix algorithm.Pix2Pix algorithm basically generates a mapping of one image to another using a refernce image It basically trains the model to generate the image using the refernce image. to give the final output image of the given sketch
 We basically created a combined image of size(256x256)/standard size in which the left half is a sketch and the right half is the the image output that we want/or